 - Update Windows OS.

-- Also update Google Chrome browser.
+- Also, update the Google Chrome browser.

 Step-3) To reset type chrome://flags/ in chrome’s address bar => click on “Reset all to default”.
 That’s it.
 All done!
 Now it’ll set on defaults.